czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

         - Rewinds back to the alternate path if the current node exceeds this limit
         - RBFS replaces the `f`-value of each node along the path with a backed-up value
           - The best `f`-value of its children
-          - Remembers the best `f`-value leaf of the forgotten subtree, allowing it to decide if its worth re-expanding the subtree later
+          - Remembers the best `f`-value leaf of the forgotten subtree, allowing it to decide if it's worth re-expanding the subtree later

       - Somewhat more efficient than IDA*, but still suffers from excessive node regeneration